googleapis/google-cloud-cpp/release/README.md

 tweak as needed.

 **NOTE:** If you can, add the script output into the PR description so that reviewers know what you removed.
+Or, better yet, leave the description alone, and use the script output verbatim in the PR (except, perhaps, for obvious duplications), and then let the normal review/edit/push cycle deal with any cleanups.

 - A change in an existing library warrants its own library section.
 - Library sections should be listed in alphabetical order (Update `sections` in